JosefNemec/Playnite/doc/tutorials/extensions/windows.md

 Intro
 ---------------------

-Manually created windows will not inherit Playnite theme, you need to use [CreateWindow](xref:Playnite.SDK.IDialogsFactory.CreateWindow(Playnite.SDK.WindowCreationOptions)) to create new window instance. `CreateWindow` returns new instance of WPF Window class.
+Manually created windows will not inherit Playnite's theme, you need to use [CreateWindow](xref:Playnite.SDK.IDialogsFactory.CreateWindow(Playnite.SDK.WindowCreationOptions)) to create a new window instance. `CreateWindow` returns new instance of WPF Window class.

 Examples
 ---------------------